Skip to main content

 • There are over 30 faculty members in the department and currently 16 are either principal investigators or co-investigators different grants.

-• Faculty research programs are supported by a wide variety of external national agencies, including NIH, NIMH, NIAAA, NIDA, NICH, NIA, and U.S. Department of Education.
+• Faculty research programs are supported by a wide variety of external national agencies, including NIH, NIMH, NIAAA, NIDA, NICHD, NIA, and U.S. Department of Education.

 Subscribe to research